 San Xia Bi Luo Chun, 三峽碧螺春, the “Three Gorges Jade Green Spring Swirl”.
 To make it easier to remember and since we only have one early green from Taiwan, we named it Taiwan Primeur Green.

 Bi Luo Chun is a famous tea produced in the Suzhou area, China.
 It is famous for its beautifully curled, twisting leaves.
-The resemblance gives the name for its Taiwanese cousin.
-The interesting thing about this tea, that it is made of the Qing Xin 青 心 (green heart) varietal, usually used for high mountain oolongs, not from the usual basic green tea varietals.
+The resemblance gives the name to its Taiwanese cousin.
+The interesting thing about this tea is that it is made of the Qing Xin / Chin Shin 青 心 (green heart) varietal, usually used for high mountain oolongs, not from the usual basic green tea varietals.
 Due to the tender buds and early picking, the tea shows quite soft, fresh, and floral fragrant, elegant notes.
 It comes from an organic plantation, at a lower elevation.
 The tea gives its everything in 3-4 steepings.
 We definitely recommend tasting the first infusion as well, it’s a sip of real Spring.

-at 85 degrees: the scent of water chestnut, peach, lotus seed, Gingko Biloba, and the typical Maofeng greenish fresh scent, the aftertaste is long and pleasantly green, with typical notes of Qing Xin.
+Tastes, feeling: at 85 degrees the scent of water chestnut, peach, lotus seed, Gingko Biloba, and the typical Maofeng greenish fresh scent, the aftertaste is long and pleasantly green, with typical notes of Qing Xin.

 Quantity: 5-6 gramm per 150ml.

 Water temperature: 80-85ºC.
 From fresh, cold spring water or filtered water.